Neural operators for solving nonlinear inverse problems: Neural operators in

 Finally, we consider the error estimate for the c-example using neural operator approximation. \begin{example}[c-example with neural operator approximation] We continue with \autoref{ex:2point}.
-Let $\xdag > \nu > 0 \in H^2(0,1)$ satisfy the source condition in \autoref{de:source_a}.
-To apply the theory of \cite{NeuSch90}, we first need the error estimate for $\xdag_\xi-\xdag$.
-We have

-which follows from the properties of mollification of Sobolev functions (see \autoref{le:molli},(v)).
-Together with \autoref{eq:deeponeterror_l2}, we get:

-Note that the order of $\xi$ in this estimate is half the rate of $\norms{\x_\xi-\xdag}_{L^2}$.
-For more details, see the remark below.
-Then, with the choice
+Let $\xdag > \gamma > 0 \in H^2(0,1)$ and assume that $\x^{(0)} \in \X=L^2(\Omega_\X)$ satisfies the source condition in \autoref{de:source_c}.
+Instead of a classical finite element based approach, we consider Tikhonov regularization with a neural operator approximation.
+That is, for all $0 < \xi \leq \xi^\dagger$ and $\ve > 0$, we compute the approximate minimizer $\x_{\xi\n}^{\alpha\delta\eta}$ of \autoref{eq:discTikxi} over the set $\X_\xi$, where we chose $\n := \n(\xi,\ve)$ accordingly.